 As part of the NHL Centennial Celebration, renowned Canadian artist Tony Harris will paint original portraits of each of the 100 Greatest NHL Players presented by Molson Canadian as chosen by a Blue Ribbon panel.
 NHL.com will reveal two portraits each Monday in 2017.

-This week, the portraits of forward Andy Bathgate and center Steve Yzerman are unveiled in the 23rd installment.
+This week, the portraits of forwards Andy Bathgate and Steve Yzerman are unveiled in the 23rd installment.

 However, Bathgate also finished among the NHL's top four scorers in eight consecutive seasons.
 He tied Bobby Hull of the Chicago Black Hawks for the League scoring lead in 1961-62, though Hull was awarded the Art Ross Trophy because he scored 50 goals to Bathgate's 28.
 Bathgate won the Hart Trophy in 1959 as the NHL's most valuable player.

 As author Stu Hackel writes in his NHL100 profile of Bathgate, 10 months before the Plante incident, Sports Illustrated put Bathgate on the cover, calling him the "most exciting player" in hockey: